The Masters Review Blog

 September Selects: “A Dictionary of How Things Break” by Nora Studholme

-Today, we’re thrilled to share the first winner of our September Selects series!
+We are thrilled to share the first winner of our September Selects series!
 Nora Studholme’s “A Dictionary of How Things Break” was chosen by The Masters Review‘s staff as the winner of our Hermit Crab category.
-Study up on your terms below, and check back on Friday for a profile with the writer.
 Congratulations, Nora!

 1. Glass: radially.
 Flicking outward in forking fingers, fleeing the force until all its power is spent and it settles into an uneasy stillness.